- 1 can (46 ounces) lime citrus drink

 - Lime slices

-- In a large pitcher or punch bowl, combine the citrus punch, limeade, sugar, lime juice and sherbet; stir until smooth and sugar is dissolved.
-Add soda and food coloring; stir to mix.
-Float lime slices on top.
+- In a punch bowl, combine the citrus drink, limeade, sugar, lime juice and sherbet; stir until smooth and sugar is dissolved.
+Add soda.
+Float lime slices on top of punch.
 Serve immediately.
 Yield: 20-24 servings (1 gallon).